Vishnu96/Vishnu96.github.io/_posts/2025-06-15-welcome-to-my-blog.md

 excerpt: "Weekly recaps of what i've been up to..."
 ---

 Welcome to my blog!
-I plan to use this space to recap ay activities on a weekly basis.
+I plan to use this space to recap my activities on a weekly basis.

 ## What You Can Expect

-Ill be doing weekly recaps of:
+I'll be doing weekly recaps of:

 - What I'm working on.
 - What I've learnt.